Queue-it standard subscription terms and conditions

 1. Scope and use of the subscription

-The subscription grants the Customer (being the legal entity that has taken out the subscription) the right to use Queue-it’s services.
-The subscription may not be used by other people or organisations.
+The subscription grants the Customer (being the legal entity that has taken out the subscription) the right to use Queue-it’s system and services (“the Services”).
+The subscription may not be used by other people or organizations.

 2. Acceptance of the subscription